sejallangah270/MyfirstRepository270/README.md

 ---

-👩‍💻 About Me
+👩‍💻 **About Me**

-I am a **passionate BS Information Technology student** with a strong interest in **software engineering, programming, and problem-solving**.
+I am a passionate BS Information Technology student with a strong interest in software engineering, programming, and problem-solving.

-I am continuously working on improving my technical skills and building a strong foundation in **programming, Object-Oriented Programming, Data Structures & Algorithms, and web technologies
+I am continuously working on improving my technical skills and building a strong foundation in programming, Object-Oriented Programming, Data Structures & Algorithms, and web technologies

- 🛠️ Skills
+ 🛠️ **Skills**

 - C++
 - Java